azurenoops/terraform-azurerm-overlays-virtual-machine/README.md

 ## Using exisging Network Security Groups

 To maintain capabilities, enterprise environments require the utilization of pre-existing NSG groups.
 This module facilitates the use of existing network security groups.
-Set the input `existing_network_security_group_id` to a valid NSG resource id and delete all NSG inbound rules blocks from the module to use this functionality.
+Set the input `existing_network_security_group_name` to use a valid NSG resource name.

 ```terraform
 data "azurerm_network_security_group" "example" {